beangusu/Bingcentia/README.md

 # Removing the Modlist

-You can just remove the _Bingcentia_ folder and be done with it.
+You can just remove the _Bingcentia_ folder and you're good to go!

 # Contact

 I am regularly available on the [Jolly Co-Op Discord](https://discord.gg/wabbajack).
 I will not respond to direct messages unless I know you, so pls don't DM me.

-If you enjoyed playing this modlist and feel that your time spent with it was worth any amount of money, consider donating to Caco via his [Patreon](https://www.patreon.com/cacophony1979)!
-I wouldn't have been able to make this modlist without him c:
+If you enjoyed playing this modlist and feel that your time spent with it was worth any amount of money, consider donating to Caco via his [Patreon](https://www.patreon.com/cacophony1979) I wouldn't have been able to make this modlist without him c:

 # Changelog